Borrowing from hunter-gatherer cultures: a fresh living concept for longevity

 A cleaner diet

 There are also a few lessons to be learned from hunter-gatherers’ dietary habits.
 Hunter-gatherers eat extremely locally and tend to consume just what they hunt or forage on foot.
-They eat seasonal foods, which may mean more meat in the winter and more plants in the summer.
+They consume seasonal foods, which may mean more meat in the winter and more plants in the summer.
 Researchers have observed that some eat lean game, others eat fish, and most consume carbohydrates.
-They tend to consume high-fiber diets and eat plenty of wild plants, fruits, and vegetables, meaning they receive loads of antioxidants and vitamins.
+They tend to have high-fiber diets and eat plenty of wild plants, fruits, and vegetables, meaning they receive loads of antioxidants and vitamins.

 What they aren’t eating can be just as insightful.
 Hunter-gatherers don’t have easy access to processed foods.
 Their diets also consist of little salt and few refined sugars.
 In general, calorie consumption is less than in the typical Western diet.
 So, even though they may be more physically active, some researchers believe their good health may be attributable just as much to diet.